slikts/ecmaquery/README.md

 In other words, it's to make it easier to read and write code dealing with things like the browser DOM.

-#### Why jQuery?
+#### Differences from jQuery

-jQuery is very widely used, so many developers can benefit from familiarity with its API, but the library itself is largely focused on fixing cross-browser inconsistencies, which makes it less suited for use in certain contexts, like developing browser extensions.

-ecmaQuery can also provide browser behavior normalization to the extent that it can be done with polyfills, but it's also smaller and faster, and more appropriate for contexts where a certain level of support for modern standards can be relied upon.
+jQuery is very widely used, so many developers can benefit from familiarity with its API, but the library itself is largely focused on fixing cross-browser inconsistencies, which makes it less suited for use in certain contexts, such as developing browser add-ons. ecmaQuery can also provide browser behavior normalization to the extent that it can be done with polyfills, but the library itself is smaller and faster than jQuery, and more appropriate for contexts where a certain level of support for modern standards can be relied upon.

+API changes

+#### Differences from other alternatives

+…

 ## Standards used